Q: How is AKDS different/similar to other martial arts?

 Q: Do you shout when you attack?

-A: No. We develop methods of releasing explosive energy without the muscular tension that the traditional shout/yell (kiai) creates.
+A: No. We develop methods of releasing explosive energy without the muscular tension created by the kiai, or traditional karate yell/shout.

-A: A white uniform called a gi (gee with a "g" as in go) and colored ranking belts similar to other martial arts.
+A: We wear the traditional white uniform called a gi (gee with a "g" as in go) and colored ranking belts similar to other martial arts.
 Until you have a gi, loose pants and a t-shirt are fine.
-Do not wear jeans, shorts, watches, rings, bracelets, necklaces, earrings, etc., and please keep finger and toe nails trimmed for safety.
+For the safety of all practitioners, we ask you not to wear jeans, shorts, watches, rings, bracelets, necklaces, earrings/piercings, etc., and to please keep finger and toe nails trimmed.

-Q: How can I buy a gi or other equipment?
+Q: How can I buy a gi or other training equipment?

-A: Discounted orders are placed for AKDS members on a regular basis.
+A: Becuase AKDS is a 501(c)3 non-profit organization, you can order quality equipment at discounted prices through our website.
+Orders are placed for AKDS members on a regular basis.
 Your instructor can assist with sizes and other questions.

 Q: What does it cost?

-A: AKDS is an official 501(c)7 non-profit membership organization created for the furthering of karate-do and to improve local communities.
+A: Again, because of AKDS's non-profit status, we are not in business to make money.
+Our organization exists for the sole purposes of furthering knowledge of and participation in karate-do, as well as improving the qualify of life in our local communities.
 No AKDS instructors or administrators are paid, but freely donate their time and expertise.
-Annual AKDS membership fees, as well as local club dues, are collected to cover operating and travel costs, training, certificates, equipment, etc.
+Annual AKDS membership dues, and sometimes some local club fees, are collected to cover operating costs, travel expenses for instructors to teach, insurance coverage, certificates, equipment, etc.

 Q: What about age, gender and experience?

-A: Club membership is open to both men and women age 18 years and up, with a few AKDS classes for children in certain areas.
+A: AKDS does not discriminate in any way, and adult club membership is open to anyone age 16+, with a few AKDS classes for youth ages 10-16 in some areas.
 Because all exercises are based on repeated, simple, true principles of body mechanics, one can start training with any club at any time regardless of prior ability or experience.

-A: The following websites and books are good sources of information on Harada Sensei’s methods and philosophy (also, click on MEDIA then LITERATURE above):
+A: The following websites and books (which can be purchased through our website store when copies are available) are good sources of information on Harada Sensei’s methods and philosophy:

 - Karate Master: The Life and Times of Mitsusuke Harada, by Dr. Clive Layton;